pog87/dementiawindow/report.md

 FINAL STEP:
 Overlapping curves and computing distances:
-1. Are DLBS and ADNI normal controls overlapping?
+1. Are DLBS and ADNI normal controls curves overlapping?
 2. Are the normal curves and the HAB curve any different?
 Can we use the latter to predict later cognitive impairment?
 3. Can we predict the degree of cognitive impairment(pre-clinical, EMCI, MCI, LMCI, AD) based on the distance of the subjects from the normal curves?

 # Statistical Analysis
+We'll be performing t-tests between:
+1. DLBS and ADNI normal controls
+2. DLBS/ADNI normal controls and HAB
+3. DLBS/ADNI normal controls and EMCI
+4. DLBS/ADNI normal controls and MCI
+5. DLBS/ADNI normal controls and LMCI
+6. DLBS/ADNI normal controls and AD

+We'll be performing ANOVAs between:
+1. EMCI-MCI-LMCI-AD
+2. normal curve (DLBS/ADNI controls) - pre-clinical curve (HAB) - clinical curve (that includes EMCI,MCI,LMCI and AD)

 # Code Development